buzzer-re/Shinigami/README.md

 </figure>

 Shinigami is an experimental tool to detect and dump malware implants that are injected via process hollowing.
-It works by hooking common functions like CreateProcessInternal, WriteProcessMemory, and ResumeThread.
+It works by hooking NT functions like NtCreateUserProcess, NtWriteVirtualMemory and NtResumeThread.

 It creates the target executable in a suspended state and injects a DLL library called "Ichigo," which will hook every needed function to detect and dump the implant.
 The library automatically kills the process once the hollow is extracted.